merenlab/merenlab.org/tutorials/infant-gut/index.md

 Please save your {% include ARTIFACT name="bin" text="bins" %} as a collection.
 You can give your collection any name, but if you call it `default`, anvi'o will treat it differently.

 {:.notice}
-In the anvi'o lingo, a 'collection' is something that describes one or more bins, each of which describe one or more contigs.
+In the anvi'o lingo, a 'collection' is something that describes one or more {% include ARTIFACT name="bin" text="bins" %}, each of which describe one or more contigs.

 If you identified near-complete genomes, then congratulations, you have characterized genomic contents of microbial populations *de novo*.

 ### Summarizing the binning results

 Why do we do binning?
 Because we are interested in making sense of our metagenomes in the context of genomes we have recovered through binning.
-Understanding the distribution patterns of the genomes we have in a collection in a quantitative fashion, or getting back a table of function names found in each one of them, or even summarizing our bins as distinct FASTA files are critical for next steps of every binning analysis.
+Understanding the distribution patterns of the genomes we have in a collection in a quantitative fashion, or getting back a table of function names found in each one of them, or even summarizing our {% include ARTIFACT name="bin" text="bins" %} as distinct FASTA files are critical for next steps of every binning analysis.
 After all, binning is a boring detail before you start doing your science.

 To ensure that you have everything you need to continue working with the outcomes of your binning effort outside of anvi'o, we have a program called `anvi-summarize`.
 It is possible to summarize any collection stored in an anvi'o profile database through this program.
 The result is a static HTML page that can be viewed on any computer.